 Other regional credits include The Young Man from Atalanta at the Goodman Theater; Copenhagen and To Kill a Mockingbird at Geva Theatre; A Christmas Story at Cleveland Stage and Syracuse Stage where she also appeared in Three Sisters; Eleemosynary at the Spoleto Festival; Moon Shadow at Stamford Theatre; Cat on a Hot Tin Roof and So Long On Lonely Street both at the Alliance Theatre; Little Foxes at San Jose Repertory; The Last Night of Ballyhoo at the Coconut Grove Theatre; Blithe Spirit at the Asolo Theatre; Steel Magnolias at the Cincinnati Playhouse; Wild Honey at Brandeis Rep; and The Middle Ages at the Westwood Playhouse.

 Saidah is an award-winning theatre, television and film actress.
 She's originated roles on Broadway, off-Broadway, in regional theaters and international theaters, and originated the role of Mama Nadi in the Pulitzer Prize winning play Ruined, for which she won an Obie Award, Lucille Lortel Award, Jeff Award, Audelco Award and the Black Theatre Alliance Award.

 Saidah received her BA from Albright College and her MFA from University of Minnesota.

 a final word from Rob

 As the director and writer of standby, I'd like to thank you for taking the time to visit our website.
-If you like what you've read and want to find out more, please consider signing up for our newsletter.
+If you like what you've read and want to find out more, please consider signing up for our newsletter, sent from For the Birds Productions.
 We'll have announcements in the coming days about casting, new crew members, and funding.